david-haerer/regelungstechnik/README.md

 ![Single bode diagramm](bode_single.png)

-This bode diagramm of the a transfer function `F` shows the absolute value in dB and the phase in degrees as the dotted line.
+This bode diagramm of the transfer function `F` shows the absolute value in dB and the phase in degrees as the dotted line.

 ![Multiple bode diagramm](bode_multiple.png)